 1. Wear comfortable shoes that fit properly.
 The probability of developing sores, warts, and other foot issues is diminished when shoes are a good fit.

-2. It is best to stand or sit in a short time position for too long.
-Try to avoid sitting or standing in the same place for a long time.
-It can cause pressure and swelling in your feet.
-Try to move around often, and if necessary, elevate your feet when you are seated.
+2. It is best to stand or sit in a short position for too long.
+To avoid foot swelling, make sure to frequently change positions and avoid sitting or standing in one spot for too long.
+It can cause pressure and foot swelling.
+Try to move around often, and if necessary, elevate or move your feet when you are seated.

-3. Avoid foods that cause swelling in your feet and ankles.
+3. Avoid dietary items that lead to foot and ankle edema.
 Common culprits include salt, alcohol, processed foods, and sugary drinks.
-Alternatively, go for nutrients like vegetables, fruits, and lean meats that help control edema.
+Alternatively, go for nutrients like vegetables, fruits, gluten free, and lean meats that help control edema.

 Choosing Appropriate Footwear for Swollen Feet

 When it comes to diabetes-swollen feet, appropriate footwear can make a world of difference.
-Heat edema, or swelling caused by hot weather, is a common side effect of diabetes, and ill-fitting shoes can worsen it.
+Heat edema, or swelling caused by hot weather, frequently occurs who have diabetes, and ill-fitting shoes can worsen it.

 Lastly, extra wide shoes for swollen feet may give you relief.
 Swollen feet with diabetic symptoms may lead to a dangerous problem.
 So, picking out the right shoes for swollen feet is essential.

-Your doctor can also offer you advice on foods that can either cause swelling in your feet or help to reduce swelling in your feet and ankles.
+Your foot doctor may also offer you advice on foods that can either cause swelling in your feet or help to reduce swelling in your feet and ankles.
 You can achieve your overall health goals by following the doctor's suggestion to manage your diabetes-swollen feet in a suitable way.

 Conclusion